aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 ## Setup

 Although it is not necessary to use Amazon Elastic Kubernetes Service (Amazon EKS) with ACK, this guide assumes that you have access to an Amazon EKS cluster.
-For automated cluster creation using `eksctl`, see [Getting started with Amazon EKS - `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) and create your cluster with Amazon EC2 Linux managed nodes.
 If this is your first time creating an Amazon EKS cluster, see [Amazon EKS Setup](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-eks-setup.html).
+For automated cluster creation using `eksctl`, see [Getting started with Amazon EKS - `eksctl`](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html).

 ### Prerequisites